IsaHu-dev/Calorie-Mind/README.md

     - Ensures the food intake logs for daily tracking.

      2. Record New Daily Goals

     - Set daily macronutrient targets for protein, fat, and carbs.

-This feature helps you stay aligned with your nutrition goals and maintain a balanced diet.
+    - This feature helps you stay aligned with your nutrition goals and maintain a balanced diet.

-    - This function sums up your new daily goals.
+    - This function allows users to input new daily goals and replace them with new custom values.

+      Default macronutrient daily data:

+     -   protein_goal = 100
+         fat_goal = 70
+         carbs_goal = 200

+- Percentage calculation:

+      Protein: (34 / 100) * 100 = 34%
+      Fat: (4 / 70) * 100 ≈ 5.71%
+      Carbs: (45 / 200) * 100 = 22.5%

+    - These calculations help create a logical nutrition plan, whether it’s for weight loss, muscle gain, or maintaining a healthy diet.
+Calorie Mind is not merely about weight loss.

      3. Review Your Daily Goal's Analysis

+    - The daily macronutrient entries are totalled, and a percentage is calculated for each macronutrient (protein, fat, and carbohydrates) relative to the daily set goals.

-    - Your daily goals are calculated as a percentage printed to the console, showing your progress toward your targets.
+    - Your daily goals are calculated as a percentage, showing your progress toward your targets.
 It compares the consumed data and goal data, then outputs it as a percentage.

-    - It calculates the sum of your daily protein, fats and carbs entries and outputs a percentage of your daily goal.

      4. Calculate Weekly Totals